Salt Water Salt Water — Do Salt Water Pools Use Chlorine? The Complete Truth

 Free Chlorine (FC)

-Target the same FC levels based on your Cyanuric Acid (CYA) levels.
-Use the FC/CYA chart to determine proper ranges.
+Target the same FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need → levels based on your Cyanuric Acid (CYA) levels.
+Use the FC/CYA relationship — our all-in-one pool calculator estimates the free chlorine target for your CYA.
 Test daily during swimming season and adjust generator output accordingly.

 Cyanuric Acid (CYA)